JaydevDA/IT206-Assignment/README.md

 ## Declaring Variables 🔤 :
 Values which will help in setting a graphical representation of the snake
-- making a constant width and length of 25 units.
+- making a constant width of 40 units and length of 25 units.
 - **bool gameover** - to end the game when one of the many conditions is met.
 - **x,y and Xfruit,Yfruit** - Position of the head of the snake and a fruit respectively.
 - **int score** - Declaring score as a variable.